Food Safety Focus (133rd Issue, August 2017 ) – Incident in Focus

 Advice to the Trade

-- Obtain relevant licence from the Food and Environmental Hygiene Department for manufacturing and/or sale of edible ice.
+- Obtain relevant licence from the Food and Environmental Hygiene Department for manufacturing of edible ice.

 - If edible ice is produced on premises using ice-making machines, manufacturer’s instructions should be followed for proper cleaning and maintenance of the machines.